CorradoLanera/CorradoLanera/content/publication/2019-lorenzoni-chop/index.md

 - "2"
 publishDate: "2019-08-22"
 slides: ""
 summary: Food choking represents a considerable public health burden, which might be reduced through increased effective preventative education programs.
 We present a protocol for a community intervention trial termed CHOP (CHOking Prevention project) that aimed to teach Italian families how to prevent food choking injuries and increase knowledge relating to nutrition.
-The protocol we present provides an opportunity to progress towards overcoming such challenges through a working model that can be implemented also in other countries..
+The protocol we present provides an opportunity to progress towards overcoming such challenges through a working model that can be implemented also in other countries.

 tags:
 - choking prevention